agSidharth/encyst_samples/README.md

 # Encyst Samples

-## For Sensitive samples:
+## For Sensitive samples(Latest):
 * The functions to focus are `delta_fn()` and `sensitive_encystSamples()` in `utils/visualize.py`
 * To use this just use the `main_viz.py` with previous command line inputs and just add `--sensitive`, in that.
-* use --rate around 0.0001, because of large gradients.
+* use --rate around 0.00005, because of large gradients.
-* use --iter to be around 50.
+* use --iter to be atleast 200(according to sensitive paper around 1000).
+* To test on `encyst_samples.py` add `--sensitive` for sensitive watermark..
+* The rest functionalities are same.

 ## Libraries needed:
 * You can run this only in an environment which has already installed trojanzoo.